-Irina Neuman, Ph.D., Assistant Professor of Computer Science /Computer Information Systems; ineuman@mckendree.edu; (618) 537-6588; Clark Hall 208
+Irina Neuman, Ph.D., Assistant Professor of Computer Science/Computer Information Systems;

-Fred W. Underwood, M.S., Assistant Professor of Computer Science/Computer Information Systems;
+Fred W. Underwood, M.S., Assistant Professor of Computer Science/ funderwo@mckendree.edu; (618) 537-6852; Clark Hall LL-4

+Computer Information Systems;

-The Division of Computer Science and Computer Information Systems, provides students with an opportunity to obtain the knowledge of computing necessary to succeed in today's increasingly technical world.
-The division's curriculum focuses on both theoretical knowledge and practical applications that enrich analytic, creative and research capabilities essential to success in various computing fields.
-Our curriculum provides students the opportunities to pursue individual interests through special topic courses, internships and projects that further enhance their learning experience outside the traditional classroom setting.
-Introductory courses in various computer-related topics are offered for non-major students.
+The Division of Computer Science and Computer Information Systems provides students with an opportunity to obtain the knowledge of computing necessary to succeed in today's increasingly technical world.
+The division's curriculum educates students in the programming skills, as well as the theoretical and practical knowledge essential to success in the various fields of computing.
+Introductory courses in various topics of computer use are also offered for non-major students.

 Students may obtain a Bachelor of Science degree with a major in Computer Science (CS) or Computer Information Systems (CIS).
-These two majors focus on the scientific and business views of computing, respectively.
-Students in both majors develop the skills essential to become quality programmers.
-In addition, the upper-division requirements and supplementary courses available to each of the two majors provide the necessary specialized knowledge and skills.
-The division also offers a Bachelor of Science degree in Information Technology Management (ITM) described later in the catalog.
-The ITM program is only available on the Radcliff and Louisville external campuses.
+These two tracks focus on the scientific and business views of computing, respectively.
+Students in both tracks will develop the skills necessary to becoming quality programmers and will specialize their knowledge through supplementary courses and upper-division requirements.
+The division also offers a Bachelor of Science degree in Information Technology Management (ITM) which is found in section later in the catalog.
+The program is only available on the Radcliff and Louisville external campuses.

-Computer Science majors are provided with the systems programming and problem solving skills commonly expected in technical positions at employers that require strong analytical and interpersonal skills.
-In addition, they obtain the necessary theoretical background required to pursue further education and advanced degrees.
-Majors in Computer Science should expect employment in both the industrial sector and scientific lab environments.
+Computer Science majors will be provided with the systems programming and problem solving skills commonly expected in programming positions at major employers in the technical sector as well as with the necessary theoretical background required by most graduate schools.
+Majors in CS should expect employment as systems programmers in both the business and scientific lab environments.

-Computer Information Systems majors study a variety of business-related topics in addition to their programming skills and formal course work in database management, networking, and systems analysis.
-The supplementary course work ensures that the students obtain a thorough view of the modern business world and the impact of information technology on modern business practices.
-CIS majors are prepared for further education in a graduate program or for employment in one of many jobs such as Database Administration, Network Administration, or Applications Programming.
+Students in the CIS major will be prepared to obtain employment in the business sector through the study of business-related, applications-programming skills and formal coursework in database management, networking, and systems analysis.
+Supplementary course work ensures that these students obtain a thorough view of the modern business world and the role that computing technology plays within that world.
+CIS majors will be prepared for further education in a graduate program or for employment in one of many jobs such as Database Administration, Network Administration, or Applications Programming.

-Students within both majors experience a variety of programming environments including many microcomputer systems as well as multi-user environments.
-Students are exposed to a number of modern programming languages appropriate to their selected majors and gain valuable experience with a wide-selection of computer hardware and resources.
-This variety of resources coupled with elective courses allows students to personalize the specialized knowledge they wish to obtain.
+Students within both majors will experience a variety of programming environments including many microcomputer systems as well as multi-user environments.
+Students will be exposed to a number of modern, useful programming languages appropriate to their selected majors and will gain valuable experience with a wide-selection of computer hardware and resources.
+Both programs offer a variety of upper-division electives allowing the student to personalize the specialized knowledge they wish to obtain.